Albluca/rpgraph/README.md

 Basic functionalities
 ---------------------

-The basic functionality of rpgraph is provided by the `computeElasticPrincipalGraph` function, which can be used to compute a list of principal graphs.
+The basic functionality of rpgraph is provided by the `computeElasticPrincipalGraph` function, which can be used to cmpute a list of principal graphs.
 For each principal graph is then possible to obtain debug information (`plotMSDEnergyPlot` and `accuracyComplexityPlot`) and to plot the result in 2 and 3 dimensions (`plotData2D`, `plotPieNet`, `plotData3D`).
 The principal graph can also be converted into a igraph network (`ConstructGraph`).

-By defaut, the principal graph is constructed from an empty set of nodes.
-However, it is also possible to specify an initial configuation by specifying a set of nodes and edges among them.
-This allows, not only to observe how the principal graoh is created step-by-step, but also to combine the different grammars to obtain more coplex topologies.

 The points a set of points can be projected on the principal graph with the same number of dimensions in two different ways.
 Using `TaxonList` it is possible to obtains a list of points associated with each node of the graph, while using `projectPoints` is it possible to project the points on the edges.
 Note that, expecially in high dimensional spaces, it is possible tha a point is projected on an nodes instead of an edge.
 More details on this will be available in future updates.